andrew/ultimate-awesome/README.md

 - [SmartContracts-audit-checklist](https://github.com/tamjid0x01/SmartContracts-audit-checklist) - A checklist of things to look for when auditing Solidity smart contracts. .
 - [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [awesome-active-learning](https://github.com/SupeRuier/awesome-active-learning) - Everything you need about Active Learning (AL).
+- [awesome-ielts](https://github.com/ucatal/awesome-ielts) - An awesome list for students who prepare for IELTS in public domains (on-going).
 - [awesome-machine-learning-art](https://github.com/vibertthio/awesome-machine-learning-art) - :robot::art::guitar:A curated list of awesome projects, works, people, articles, and resource for creating art (including music) with machine learning.
 It's machine learning art.
 - [awesome-elixir-cqrs](https://github.com/slashdotdash/awesome-elixir-cqrs) - A curated list of awesome Elixir and Command Query Responsibility Segregation (CQRS) resources.
 - [awesome-internet-computer](https://github.com/dfinity/awesome-internet-computer) - A curated list of awesome projects and resources relating to the Internet Computer Protocol.